The Bloomingdale’s Executive Who Loves a Tailored Uniform

 In Her Shoes is a column about what real women wear when they need to get things done.

-Heather Shimokawa has a clotheshorse’s dream job: picking the best clothing and accessories for an entire department store.
+Heather Shimokawa has a clotheshorse’s dream job: picking the best clothing for an entire department store.
 In her case, that store is Bloomingdale’s, and as vice-president of Fashion Direction: Ready-to-Wear, she leads a team of people responsible for what you’ll find at both the brick-and-mortar shop and online.

 Shimokawa grew up in L.A. and studied creative writing at Cornell.
 Before landing at Bloomingdale’s just under a year ago, she took a tour through the media landscape, working at Us Weekly, Men’s Journal, and Best Life.
 After a short stint doing public relations at Brioni, she went to Vanity Fair, where she served as fashion market director.
 From there, moving to retail felt like the natural next step.